PowerDNS/pdns/pdns/dnsdistdist/docs/advanced/tuning.rst

 When dispatching UDP queries to backend servers, dnsdist keeps track of at most **n** outstanding queries for each backend.
 This number **n** can be tuned by the :func:`setMaxUDPOutstanding` directive, defaulting to 65535 which is the maximum value.

-.. versionchanged:: 1.4.0
-  The default was 10240 before 1.4.0

-Large installations running dnsdist before 1.4.0 are advised to increase the default value at the cost of a slightly increased memory usage.

 Looking at ``udp-in-errors`` in :func:`dumpStats` will reveal whether the system is dropping UDP datagrams because dnsdist does not pick them up fast enough.
 In that case it might be good to add more :func:`addLocal` directives.
 In the same way, if the number of ``Drops`` in :func:`showServers` increase fast enough, it might mean that the backend is overloaded but also that the UDP received thread is.
 In that case adding more :func:`newServer`